Samuel Barber: Education and early career (1924–1941)

 Barber's first orchestral work to receive international attention was his Symphony in One Movement which he wrote while studying composition in Rome.
 The work was premiered by the Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome under the baton of Bernardino Molinari in December 1936, and was soon after programmed by symphony orchestras in New York City and Cleveland.
 The work was the first symphonic composition created by an American to appear at the Salzburg Festival, where it was performed in 1937.

 In 1938, when Barber was 28, his Adagio for Strings was performed by the NBC Symphony Orchestra under the direction of Arturo Toscanini, along with his first Essay for Orchestra.
 The Adagio had been arranged from the slow movement of Barber's String Quartet, Op.
-11. Toscanini had rarely performed music by American composers before (an exception was Howard Hanson's Second Symphony, which he conducted in 1933).
+11. Toscanini had rarely performed music by American composers before (an exception was Howard Hanson's Symphony No. 2, which he conducted in 1933).
 At the end of the first rehearsal of the piece, Toscanini remarked, "Semplice e bella" (simple and beautiful).
-From 1939–1942, Barber taught composition at the Curtis Institute in Philadelphia.
+From 1939 to 1942, Barber taught composition at the Curtis Institute in Philadelphia.

+During this time, there was a major turning point in Barber's music.
+In 1940, he wrote a choral piece using Stephen Spender's war poem, "A Stopwatch and an Ordnance Map".
+From this point forward, World War II caused his second phase of composing.
+This new phase was greatly influenced by other composers such as Stravinsky, Schoenberg, Bartók, and genres such as jazz.
+His new era of composition would feature a greater involvement in American literature and culture.